tomwhartung/jmws_protostar_idMyGadget/README.md

 * [Jmws Github Strategy document](https://github.com/tomwhartung/jmws_accoutrements/blob/master/doc/devops/cms_github_strategy.md)

 ## Specific Changes Made to Protostar
+Integration of IdMyGadget with the template enables the addition of options to the template's administrator's console.

 ### Integration With IdMyGadget
 This template uses IdMyGadget to determine whether the user is accessing the site on a phone, tablet, or desktop, and changes the output accordingly.